anthonysecco/WiCAN-Ford-Transit/PIDs.md

 # PID List
 OBD-II PIDs (On-Board Diagnostics Parameter Identifers) are standardized codes used to request data from a vehicle’s electronic control units (ECUs) via the OBD port.
 They’re used by diagnostic tools and scan gauges.
 In this case, I would like to implement it with Home Assistant.

-_Almost_ all PID data is provided in metric.
-The expressions below maintain the native unit of measurement from the PID.
+The expressions below maintain the native unit of measurement from the PID, typically metric.
 They may be converted to your unit of preference in your application.
 In the case of Home Assistant, I convert these units to US Imperial in the MQTT YAML configuration.

 Manufactures usually standardize around set of code across vehicles.
 This means we can take things found on the F-150 or Explorer and apply it to the Transit given simialries in powertrain and modules.